hrshvyas/FIRE-FIGHTER-DRONE/README.md

 Useful for urban, forest, and industrial fire scenarios.

 ## Hardware Components
-Arduino Uno	1	Main flight controller of the drone Arduino Nano	2	One for transmitter (remote controller), one for onboard receiver system NRF24L01 Module	2	2.4GHz transceiver modules for wireless communication MPU6050	1	6-axis gyroscope and accelerometer for orientation control ESCs + Brushless Motors	4	For quadcopter movement and control Li-Po Battery	1	Power source for motors and electronics Propellers	4	For drone lift and maneuvering
+1.Arduino Uno	1	Main flight controller of the drone 2.Arduino Nano	2	One for transmitter (remote controller), one for onboard receiver system 3.NRF24L01 Module	2	2.4GHz transceiver modules for wireless communication 4.MPU6050	1	6-axis gyroscope and accelerometer for orientation control 5.ESCs + Brushless Motors	4	For quadcopter movement and control 6'Li-Po Battery	1	Power source for motors and electronics 7.Propellers	4	For drone lift and maneuvering
-Flame Sensor (optional)	1+	To detect fire/heat sources Frame	1	Lightweight frame to mount all components
+8.Flame Sensor (optional)	1+	To detect fire/heat sources
+9.Frame	1	Lightweight frame to mount all components

 ## System Architecture
 1. Drone Side (Receiver + Flight Control)